-372 Distribution by month of the co-occurrence of severe episodes, their seasonality, is explored in Fig. 6 at the key 373 timescales of $\Delta t = 3$ and 21 days using ε_j^{75} and ε_j^{95} , respectively.
-Since a longer window is more likely to contain 374 extreme events, a higher threshold captures sufficient events for $\Delta t = 21$.
+Distribution by month of the co-occurrence of severe episodes, their seasonality, is explored in Fig. 6 at the key timescales of Δt = 3 and 21 days using ε_J^{75} and ε_J^{95} , respectively.
+Since a longer window is more likely to contain extreme events, a higher threshold captures sufficient events for Δt = 21.
 There are three pertinent features:

-- 375 - Considered individually (Fig. 6 a,d), both high flows and wind are notably more seasonal in future, more concentrated in December and January.
-This effect is greater for the higher (95th) percentile. - 378 2.
+- 1. Considered individually (Fig. 6 a,d), both high flows and wind are notably more seasonal in future, more concentrated in midwinter (December to February); the exception is lower (75th) percentile flows.
+This effect is greater for the higher (95th) percentile. - 2.
 U{ε} is 2-3, present and future, aligning with Fig. 5. - 3.
-For $\Delta t = 21$, the red line (R{year}) is only a little below the UKCP18 occurrences (dark red), so at a stormsequence timescale of weeks ($\Delta t = 21$), U can largely by modelled by seasonality (i.e. R{year}).
-However, on a shorter timescale ($\Delta t = 3$), an additional physical mechanism must be invoked that operates on a shorter time-scale, that of a single storm or storms in fairly rapid sequence (i.e. $\Delta t \sim 2-10$ days). - 383 being placed (e.g. by a broader-scale atmospheric driver) in a restricted timeframe.
-Illustratively, consider a daily analysis 10 winters of 100 days, containing 50 floods and 50 wind extremes in total.
-If uniformly distributed (i.e. Poisson randomness), the expected number of co-occurrences is 0.050.051000 = 2.5 expectation is 0.10.1500 = 5.0 coincidences.
+For Δt = 21, the red line (R{year}) is only a little below the UKCP18r occurrences (dark red), so at a storm-sequence timescale of weeks (Δt = 21) U can largely by modelled by seasonality (i.e. R{year}); the small but significant difference in January and February in future is worth noting for investigation in further research.
+However, on a shorter timescale (Δt = 3), an additional physical mechanism must be invoked that operates on a shorter time-scale, that of a single storm or storms in fairly rapid sequence (i.e. Δt ~ 2-10 days).

+Note that the seasonality effect in this bootstrap modelling (R{year} , Fig. 6c) arises simply due to more events being placed (e.g. by a broader-scale atmospheric driver) in a restricted timeframe.
+Illustratively, consider a daily analysis of 10 winters each comprising 100 days, containing 50 floods and 50 wind extremes in total.
+If uniformly distributed (i.e. Poisson randomness), the expected number of co-occurrences is 0.050.051000 = 2.5 coincidences (e.g., Bevacqua et al., 2021; Hillier et al., 2015).
+Now, compress these into the central 50 days, the expectation is 0.10.1500 = 5.0 coincidences.